Locally Purified Maximally Mixed States At Scale: Entanglement Pruning and Symmetries: Tools to Gauge-Fix the LPDO

 Another signature, encoding the representational entropy, is the Von-Neumann (vn) entanglement entropy, $S_{\text{vn}}$ associated with the singular value $\sigma_{i}$'s at the bond $\chi$.
 These values are obtained by performing a SVD at the corresponding bond with $S_{\text{vn}}$ given by~\cite{Kevin2021}

 The central theme in the optimization routine is to find isometries in the mixture subspace that disentangle the sub-optimal LPMM$\rho$.
 In other words, we minimize the entropy-based objective functions by searching for suitable \textit{disentangling isometries} in the Stiefel manifold acting in the $\kappa$ subspace.
 Given a sub-optimal LPMM$\rho$, say $\Phi$ consisting of $N$ sites, we present the steps involved in the optimization protocol in Alg.~\ref{alg:opt_routine}.
 To prune $\chi_{i}$, we contract over $\chi_{i}$ and then invoke the optimization solver that explores the space of isometries whose dimension is given by $\kappa_{c} \times \kappa_{c}$, where $\kappa_{c} = \kappa_{i} \times \kappa_{i+1}$.
 We observe that in the process of lowering the entropies, the optimizer finds isometries that redistribute the spectral weight onto the leading singular values (making them the heavy weight entries).
 However this process may introduce additional lower weight entries (contributing negligibly to the entropy) which increase $\chi$.
-This elongation of the tail of the singular values was also noted in earlier studies, for instance in Ref.~\cite{Hauschild2018}.
+This elongation of the tail of the singular values was also noted in earlier studies, for instance in Ref.~\onlinecite{Hauschild2018}.
 The increase in the tail is indicative that choosing a very low cutoff (on the order of $10^{-8}$ as in a conventional MPS setting) in the truncation, after the isometric update (step 11 in Tab.~\ref{alg:opt_routine}) might stall the optimization process due to the growth in $\chi$.

 Therefore, we invoke the fidelity-preserving truncation protocol, as discussed in Sec.~\ref{sec:fpt}, and choose a higher value for the cutoff, $\Lambda$ post the termination of the optimizer.
 Figure~\ref{fig:at_chi_avg_vs_sweeps_opt} illustrates that the optimization routine remains an effective tool in pruning $\chi$ to 1.
 We briefly discuss the different cutoff regimes and their impact on pruning $\chi$ using the two numerical methods.
 For low cutoff regimes, the fidelity-preserving truncation protocol can be made more effective by integrating them with optimization protocols.
 However, in the high cutoff regimes, the role of the optimizer is minimal as the truncation after few sweeps already prunes $\chi$ to 1.